canonical/snapcraft/docs/python-apps.rst

 The ``plugin`` keyword is used to select a language or technology-specific plugin that knows how to perform the build steps for the project.
-In this example, the :ref:`Python plugin <the-python-plugin>` is used to automate the build of this Python-based project.
+In this example, the :ref:`python plugin <the-python-plugin>` is used to automate the build of this Python-based project.

 The ``source`` keyword points to the source code of the Python project, which